0xAtelerix/docs/technology.md

 Pelagos validators provide a universal data availability layer that ensures the integrity of the data that apps and appchains rely on.
 Pelagos validators operate nodes for all supported blockchains as well as the Pelagos DAG chain.
 This guarantees constant access to up-to-date, finalized data from multiple L1s and L2s.

-As the head of an external, supported chain updates, validators submit and confirm it within Pelagos’ DAG consensus process.
+As the head of a supported external chain updates, validators submit and confirm it within Pelagos’ DAG consensus process.
 Once a sufficient quorum is reached, this external block and all its data (state, events, balances, transactions) become available to all Pelagos Appchains as a native, trust-minimized data source.

+The Pelagos consensus layer allows dApp builders to rely on the strong finality and fundamental security of the asset-managing blockchain that users' funds are native to, while enjoying the scalability and speed offered by the DAG consensus mechanisms.
+By limiting execution to consensus-approved events ensures that token issuance or state changes are valid, preserving atomicity and preventing double-spends or fraudulent minting.

 ### Application logic layer

-Leveraging this high-availablity external blockchain data is the programmable application layer that supports a full spectrum of business logic and can trigger automatic execution of predefined actions based on specified parameters.
+The programmable application layer then leverages this high-availablity external blockchain data &mdash; supporting a full spectrum of business logic that can trigger automatic execution of predefined actions based on specified parameters.

 This ensures authentic, timely, and verifiable data delivery, powering rich business logic and seamless cross-chain composability.
 Furthermore, the application logic layer offers significant deployment flexibility.

-Appchain developers can define business rules, automations, or application-specific logic using any environment—including custom Docker containers, EVM, WebAssembly, MoveVM, and then deploy these as independent Appchains.
+Appchain developers can define business rules, automations, or application-specific logic using any environment &mdash; including custom Docker containers, EVM, WebAssembly, MoveVM, and then deploy these as independent Appchains.

-> Each app runs on on a dedicated, separate blockchain leveraging the Pelagos validator sets that offer security via restaking.
+> Each app runs as an independent DAG-based chain instance, leveraging the Pelagos validator sets that offer security via restaking.

 ### Reactive smart contracts